evildracula/evildracula.github.io/aboutme.md

 #### Walmart Labs Bedrock
 `2013.08-2016.12`
 ```
 The bedrock system is service platform for Walmart underlying infrastructure.
+The system
-This system integrates among OMS, Carrier and Email systems on ETL and transformation between systems.
+integrates among OMS, Carrier and Email systems on ETL and transformation between systems.
 It's the bridge between inner and outer system.
-We devote not only to improve the stability of the system but also commit to adapt to the explosive growth of the business needs.
-As a Integration Engineer, provide services for Walmart underlying infrastructure.
-This system integrates among OMS, Carrier and Email systems on ETL and transformation between systems.
+We devote not only to improve
+the stability of the system but also commit to adapt to the explosive growth of the business needs.
 ```

 ---